 Marketing Discriminates in Customer Selection

-We will see later that a key to marketing success is to engage in a deliberate process that identifies customers who offer marketers the best chance for satisfying organizational objectives.
+We will see later that a key to marketing success is to engage in a deliberate process that is intended to identify customers who offer marketers the best chance for satisfying organizational objectives.
 This method, called target marketing, often drives most marketing decisions, including product development and price setting.
 But some argue that target marketing leads marketers to focus their efforts primarily on customers who have the financial means to make more expensive purchases.
 They contend that doing so intentionally discriminates against others, especially lower income customers who cannot afford to purchase higher priced products.
 This group ends ups being targeted with lower quality (and in some cases less safe) products or for some groups, no product options.

 Marketing Contributes to Environmental Waste

-In recent years one of the loudest complaints against marketing concerns its impact on the environment.
+In recent years one of the loudest complaints voiced against marketing concerns its impact on the environment.
 Those critical of marketing’s effect on the environment point to such issues as: